ChiaJung-Yeh/NYCU_TDX/README.md

 Data retrieving process requires an access token to obtain the data from TDX platform.
-Every function in this package should use function `get_token()` to obtain the token by entering your Client ID and Client Secret.
+Every function in this package should use function `get_token()` to obtain the token by entering your Client ID and Client Secret first.
 Note that the access token will expire in 1 day.

 Take retrieving MRT stations of Taipei Metro System for example.
 The code is shown below.
 Here the argument `client_id` and `client_secret`